Table of Contents

 - Originals of Certificate of approval, Letter of approval, Business License

 - Foreign exchange accounts permit

-- Written board resolution of Cancellation of WFOE
+- Written board resolution of Cancellation

 - Copy of Legal Representative’s passport (first page, signature page, and most recent immigration records’ page)